Beth Hesmondhalgh: Life and militant activism

 Little is known about her early life.
-She became a cotton spinner in Lancashire and married a railway signalman.
+She became a cotton spinner around 1885 in Lancashire and married a railway signalman.

 Hesmondhalgh was recruited as a member of the Preston branch of the Independent Labour Party, but was later banned for protesting when the MP Philip Snowden was speaking in the town, along with five other militant members of the Women's Social and Political Union.